-Mr. Clements attends national and local educational seminars to stay on the cutting-edge of criminal defense and DUI issues.
+Noah attends national and local educational seminars to stay on the cutting-edge of criminal defense and DUI issues.
+Noah is a graduate of the intensive National Criminal Defense College in Macon, Georgia.
 On-going professional development in a wide variety of defense areas – such as The National Highway Traffic Safety Administration (NHTSA) Standardized Field Sobriety Testing Course — ensure his ability to challenge breath, blood and urine alcohol tests, and other complex forensic issues, with state-of-the-art research and insight.

 Before entering law, Mr. Clements founded computer consulting companies in New York and North Carolina.
 He also designed and developed large scale reliable computer software systems with special expertise in financial portfolio management software and bioinformatics tools.